-Best places to eat in the Latin Quarter of Paris
+Best Restaurants in the Latin Quarter of Paris

 Le Méchoui du Prince

 €€ | Moroccan Restaurant | Limited Outdoor Seating

 You might miss this restaurant’s entrance if you don’t pay attention, but it’s far from a hole in the wall!
 Le Méchoui du Prince is a family-run restaurant that has been serving quality Moroccan food in the Latin Quarter for nearly 50 years now.
 The owners describe walking inside as an authentic Arabian Nights experience because of their great decor and food.

 You’ll find traditional Moroccan fare on the menu, such as tagine and couscous, as well as a selection of North African wines.
 This is a great alternative to French food while on your trip and Moroccan food is one of the most popular ethnic foods in Paris.
 These guys do it right!